Bear spray: Effectiveness

-Bear spray is a very effective deterrent when used properly.
-In a 2008 review of bear attacks in Alaska from 1985 to 2006, Smith et al. found that bear spray stopped a bear's "undesirable behavior" in 92% of cases.
+The efficacy of bear spray depends on the situation and circumstances of the attack.
+A 2008 review of bear attacks in Alaska from 1985 to 2006 found that bear spray stopped a bear's "undesirable behavior" in 92% of cases.
 Further, 98% of persons using bear spray in close-range encounters escaped uninjured.

-The efficacy of bear spray depends on the situation and circumstances of the attack.
 In the 2008 study, Tom Smith of Brigham Young University reported, "No bear spray has ever been reported to kill a bear.
 It is our belief that widespread use of bear spray will promote human safety and bear conservation."
-On the other hand, latent spray (on an object) has also led to the attraction of bears, which usually ends up with the bear destroying the spray-covered object.
+Latent spray (on an object) has also led to the attraction of bears, which usually ends up with the bear destroying the spray-covered object.

-A United States Geological Survey article, "Bear Spray Safety Program," says that bear spray is effective in fending off aggressive bears while also preventing injury to both the human and the bear.
-It also states, "No deterrent is 100-percent effective."
-In "Living with Grizzlies," the U.S. Fish and Wildlife Service states, "The Service supports the pepper spray policy of the Interagency Grizzly Bear Committee, which states that bear spray is not a substitute for following proper bear avoidance safety techniques, and that bear spray should be used as a deterrent only in an aggressive or attacking confrontation with a bear."
+A United States Geological Survey article, "Bear Spray Safety Program," says that bear spray is effective in fending off aggressive bears while also preventing injury to both the human and the bear, though it emphasizes that the "...deterrent is [not] 100-percent effective."
+The U.S. Fish and Wildlife Service states, "The Service supports the pepper spray policy of the Interagency Grizzly Bear Committee, which states that bear spray is not a substitute for following proper bear avoidance safety techniques, and that bear spray should be used as a deterrent only in an aggressive or attacking confrontation with a bear."

 Studies

-Studies suggest that bear spray is effective at reducing the risk of injury or death in these situations.
+Studies suggest that bear spray may be effective at reducing the risk of injury or death.
 While bear spray can be effective, authorities stress that proper bear-awareness and avoidance techniques are the best ways to minimize injuries due to human–bear conflict.

 A 2008 "Efficacy of Bear Deterrent Spray in Alaska" study stated: